makeda-lelozwi/MAKDUM432_WFC2401_GroupB_MakedaDumeko_SDF06/README.md

 ## **6.15 CodeSpace Pets Instagram Profile Project**

 ### Overview
-For the SDF06 submission we were tasked with using CSS to develope a simplified Instagram profile.
+For the SDF06 submission we were tasked with using CSS to develop a simplified Instagram profile.
 We had to use CSS selectors (like @Media) and properties (like flex-wrap) to make the profile visually appealing and responsive to different screen-sizes.

 ### Reflections